-For those who want to work in Aged Care and Community Services.
+For those who want to work in Aged Care.

 The aim of this course is to prepare the student entering the healthcare workforce to safely and effectively work with people in community and residential care facilities.
 This qualification equips the student to undertake personal care and/or other activities of daily living.
 Upon successful completion of this training, you will be qualified as a Personal Care Attendant.